 There are no obligations to the second highest bidder in the EnergyNet auction.
 If the seller's minimum reserve price is not met, and we are unable to successfully negotiate a price with the high bidder, we will contact the second highest bidder to begin negotiations, but there is no obligation.

-After you are deemed the winning bidder of a property, EnergyNet will send you an invoice.
-We use your bidder registration information to complete the conveyancing documents.
+After you are deemed the winning buyer of a property, EnergyNet will send you an invoice.
+We use your buyer registration information to complete the conveyancing documents.
 After the funds are received in full and all contractual obligations (i.e. preferential rights, consents to assign, etc.) are waived or exercised and all regulatory filings (change of operator forms, etc.) are complete, EnergyNet will send the conveyance documents for recording.
 We will then send the buyer and seller recorded copies.

-Please contact your area Business Development representative for such requests.
+Please contact your area business development representative for such requests.